Curious about how to swim with sea turtles in the wild? This guide to swimming with turtles in Akumal will outline everything you need to know.

 Check out this video of our turtle experience:

-Swimming with the turtles was absolutely magical!
+Swimming with sea turtles in Akumal was absolutely magical!
 It was by far one of the most awesome experiences I’ve had, not just in Mexico, but anywhere!

 There’s something so incredible about seeing these creatures up close.
 I loved looking at their funny turtle expressions and admiring the colors in their shells.
 I left the snorkeling route with a warm fuzzy feeling in my heart, a big smile on my face, and no residual resentment for the pushy lifejacket salesman.

-…It’s amazing how spotting a few sea turtles can change your entire mentality!
+…It’s amazing how spotting a few sea turtles can change your entire outlook on life!

-A few things to note when swimming with turtles:
+A few things to note before you swim with sea turtles:

 - You should never touch the turtles.
 In addition to being traumatizing to the turtles, it is a federal offense.